RachelFurlong-dev/milestone-project3-v1/README.md

 [Houseplantr live site](https://houseplantr-v1.herokuapp.com/)

 ![Houseplantr App](screenshots/mockups.png)
 Want to share your houseplant love?
 Join our community on Houseplantr and share your knowledge and Houseplant recommendations with others.
-Create your free account, and upload and share your favourite houseplants and houseplant tips with the community.
+Display your own online indoor garden with a free account, and upload and share your favourite houseplants and houseplant tips with the community.

 # About Houseplantr
 With the rise of social media platforms such as Instagram there has been a profound change in the tastes and habits of even established gardeners.
 Online stardom for Houseplants has meant a growth in the popularity of appealing varieties, including plants that haven’t been in demand since the 1970s.

-Houseplants have become more appealing – especially amongst audiences who may not have their own garden.
+## Audiences

-Houseplant lovers have already demonstrated their enthusiasm for online platforms where they can share their favourite houseplants and get new ideas.
-There is also a demand for information on how to care for and grow new plants from cuttings.
+Houseplant lovers have already demonstrated their enthusiasm for online platforms such as Instagram and YouTube, where they can share their favourite houseplants and get new ideas.
+There is also a demand for information on how to care for and grow new houseplants from cuttings.
+Houseplants have become more appealing to online audiences – especially amongst people who may not have their own garden.

+## User stories
 My app Houseplantr has been developed specifically for people who love Houseplants and who want to share images of their best houseplants and tips for houseplant care with others.
-It is designed to allow users to create a profile and display images of their Houseplants with a description and tips on caring for the houseplant.
-The app would contribute to developing and build a cross platform community of people who love houseplants
+It is designed to allow users to easily create a profile and display images of their Houseplants together with a description and tips on caring for the houseplant.
+The app would contribute to developing a cross platform community of people who love houseplants.

-I have created the functionality within the app to allow users to create, locate, display, edit and delete houseplant records (CRUD functionality).
-I have also added links to a potential podcast development on YouTube with associated social media channels where houseplant enthusiasts can share knowledge and learn more about houseplants.

-A future ecommerce opportunity could be a marketplace where users can buy and sell cuttings, and develop a seed library.

-This is a project to complete the requirements of the Code Institute Diploma in Web Development Milestone Project 3

-# User Experience:
+# User experience goals
-## User stories

-### As a first time visitor:
+## As a first time visitor:
-- I want to easily understand the main purpose of the site on all devices including mobile, ipad and desktop.
+- I want to easily understand the main purpose Houseplantr, its primary content.
-- I want to be able to easily navigate throughout the site, find out more about the content of the site and build trust in the brand.
+- I want to be able to easily navigate throughout the site, and build trust in the brand.
+- I want to learn more about how to grow and care for new houseplants.
+- I want to share images of my best houseplants.
-- I want to be able to find out how users can interact with the app.
+- I want to share tips on how to look after houseplants.
-- I want to be able to easily register as a user.
+- I want to be able to easily register as a user and join the community.
 - I want to be able to log out of my account.
-- Be able to view app on different screen sizes.
+- Be able to view the app on different devices including mobile and desktop.

-### As a returning visitor:
+## As a returning visitor:
 - I want to read about a wide range of houseplants and how to care for them on the app.
 - I want to be able to search the database to view specific houseplants.
+- I want to be able to join Housplantr and create my own account
-- I want to be able to upload my best houseplant images and information and display them on Houseplantr.
+- I want to be able to add a record and describe my houseplant and how to care for it.
+- I want to be able to display an image of my houseplant.
 - I want to be able to edit my houseplant records.
 - I want to delete houseplants I don’t want on my profile.
-- I would like to be able to filter and view my uploaded houseplants collection
+- I want to be able to filter and view my uploaded houseplants collection.

+## Promotional Opportunity
+- Build upon plant care section on the card reveal, to promote a Houseplantr podcast on YouTube and Vimeo by devveloping own branded channel.
+- A future ecommerce opportunity could be a marketplace where users can buy and sell cuttings, and develop a seed library.

+# How app meets pre-identified user needs:

+## Meeting first time visitor goals:
+- To easily understand the main purpose Houseplantr, its primary content:
+    - When the user arrives on the home page they can immediately see the main content of the ap pwhich is houseplants.
+This is evident with there being an attractive grid layout of houseplants which are appealing to houseplant enthusiasts as well as a descriotuin and a reveal section on each card to inform the user on how to care for the houseplant.
+The brand name Houseplantr reflects the main purpose of the app.
+The strapline indicates that a user should ‘join’.
+- To be able to easily navigate throughout the site, and build trust in the brand:
+    - The user can easily navigate through the app via the navigation links at the top of the page which adapt to whether the user is viewing the app on desktop, or mobile.
+The nav changes when the user is logged in to allow access to user only pages.
+The app has been tested to ensure that it functions well which is essential to build trust in a website and a brand
+- To learn more about how to grow and care for new houseplants:
+    - The user can click on individual cards either on the image but ore specifically via a magnifying icon which indicates there is more to see.
+On the reveal of the card is more information about how to care for the houseplant, and links to houseplant care on YouTube and Vimeo.
+- To share images of my best houseplants:
+    - Logged in users are able to add a url of their houseplant to display o the app
+- To share tips on how to look after houseplants:
+    - Logged in users can fill in the Houseplant care field with relevant tips
+- To be able to easily register as a user and join the community:
+    - New visitors can access the register page via the main menu and fill in a username and password to use on the app, as well as select their own avatar from a dropdown list.
+They are then taken to a profile page which displays their icon as well as a direct link to add a houseplant.
+- To be able to log out of my account:
+    - When the user is logged, a link is visible in the navigation bar to allow the user to log out.
+- To view the app on different devices including mobile and desktop:
+    - The layouts on the app have all been designed to be responsive, making use of the classes in Materialize framework.

+## Meeting returning visitor goals:
+- To read about a wide range of houseplants and how to care for them on the app:
+    - As more and more users join the app and take an interest, there will be regularly updated content, providing the users with fresh content to read and a wider selection of houspelants to read about.
+- Too be able to search the database to view specific houseplants:
+    - Users can search the houseplants collection index easily via the input field at the top of the home page.
+If a houseplant matched the search term it will be displayed.
+- To be able to join Housplantr and create my own account.
+    - I have designed a user friendly registration page with a form where new users can easily sign up with a username and password and choose their avatar to use on their profile.
+- To be able to add a record and describe my houseplant and how to care for it:
+    - I have designed an ‘Add Houseplant form which enables logged in user to fill in a series of required fields to describe their houseplant and how to care for it., add the date.
+The user who added the houseplant will be displayed on the houseplant record.
+- To be able to display an image of my houseplant:
+    - The logged in user can add an image via a URL on the add houseplant page.
+The page is accessible via the navigation bar and the profile page when a user is logged in.
+- Too be able to edit my houseplant records:
+    - I have provided functionality for logged in users to be able to update their own houseplant records (but not those of other users) This is accessed via the individual cards which have an edit button which takes the user to the Edit Houseplant page, where all fields can be updated
+- To delete houseplants I don’t want on my profile:
+    - I have provided functionality for logged in users to be able to delete their own houseplant records (but not those of other users) This is accessed via the individual cards which have delete button which immediately deletes the record from the app and the database.

-### Potential user experience features to be added in the future:
+## Potential user experience features to be added in the future:
+- Add additional buttons under the strapline to emphasise that users can join, rather than looking for this functionality in the navigation.
-- User to be able to delete account.
+- User to be able to delete their account.
-- User to be able to change password.
+- User to be able to change their password.
+- Build in an extra step into deleting a record - a warning popup asking if the user really wants to delete a record before going ahead.
 - User to be able to indicate and upvote favourite houseplants.
+- Allow users to upload a houseplant image rather than only a URL.
 - User to be provided with an about page to find out more about Houseplantr.
-- Design a 404 page to redirect users to the home page (if they enter a houseplantr url incorrectly).
+- Design a 404 page to redirect users to the home page.

-## Promotional Opportunity
-- Build upon plant care on the card reveal section, to promote a Houseplantr podcast on YouTube.
-- Add links from the app to Houseplantr's social media sites including YouTube and Vimeo.

 # Design: